alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

  Layer 4        FC             1024         0.5         50% of neurons
 ```

 * **L2 Regularization**.
 I ended up using **lambda = 0.0001** which seemed to perform best.
-Important point here is that L2 loss should only include weights of the fully connected layers, and normally it doesn't include the bias term.
-Intuition behind it being that bias term is not contributing to overfitting, as it is not adding any new degree of freedom to the model.
+Important point here is that L2 loss should only include weights of the fully connected layers, and normally it doesn't include bias term.
+Intuition behind it being that bias term is not contributing to overfitting, as it is not adding any new degree of freedom to a model.

 * **Early stopping**.
-I use early stopping with a patience of **100 epochs** to capture the last best-performing weights and roll back when the model starts overfitting the training data.
-I use validation set cross entropy loss as an early stopping metric, the intuition behind using it instead of accuracy is that if your model is *confident* about its predictions it should generalize better.
+I use early stopping with a patience of **100 epochs** to capture the last best-performing weights and roll back when model starts overfitting training data.
+I use validation set cross entropy loss as an early stopping metric, intuition behind using it instead of accuracy is that if your model is *confident* about its predictions it should generalize better.

 ### Implementation